w3c/wcag-act-rules/content/rules/6a7281/proposed.md

 ```

 #### Passed Example 10

+<a class="example-link" title="Passed Example 10" href="/content-assets/wcag-act-rules/testcases/6a7281/dacffd42fd4d7e05da9bed3974d600ea5bdc5bf0.html">Open in a new tab</a>

 `aria-controls`, which is a required property for the role `scrollbar`, has `ID Reference list` that references at least one element existing in the same document tree.